mackmoe/arduino-projects/README.md

 # Arduino Projects

-Tweaked some scripts for initial testing and running of some different types of water sensors using a bucket, a LetPot and an Arduino.
+Tweaked some scripts for initial testing and running of some different types of water sensors with and without Wifi.
+Copy the arduino_secrets.h file to the same directory as the script being ran, to store your sensitive data.

 ## Table of Contents